Berkeley Rep School of Theatre – Youth and Teen Camps

 About

-Berkeley Rep School of Theatre – Youth and Teen Camps offers Spring Break Theatre Camp: Play Creation, Summer Theatre Camp: Play Creation for grades 1–5, Summer Theatre Intensive for grades 6–8 and 9–12, a Summer Filmmaking Intensive, and a Summer Musical Theatre Intensive: The Broadway Experience.
-Camp days include activities such as improv, voice class, acting class, play creation and rehearsal, electives like clowning, playwriting, and on-camera acting, as well as dance/acting/voice classes and filmmaking.
-Students are asked to come dressed to move in closed-toed shoes and to bring water, snacks, writing utensils, and lunch if required by their grade level.
+Berkeley Rep School of Theatre – Youth and Teen Camps offers acting class, voice class, movement sessions, improv class, play creation, rehearsal, clowning, playwriting, on-camera acting, filmmaking, and dance class.
+Camps are open to students in grades 1–12 and are for students of all experience levels and backgrounds.
+Students are asked to come dressed to move in close-toed shoes and to bring water, snacks, writing utensils, and lunch if required by their grade level.

 • Ages: 6–17 years old

-• Price: After camp childcare for summer elementary programs costs an additional $100 ($25 per day).
+• Price: After camp childcare for summer elementary programs is available for an additional fee of $100 ($25 per day).

-Camps are open to students of all experience levels and backgrounds.
 Masks are encouraged but optional for all students.
-Information about camp expectations, safety details, and other logistics is emailed to families one week before the program begins.
+Information about camp expectations, safety details, and more is emailed to families one week before the program begins.
 If a camp is sold out, families can sign up for a waitlist or contact the Berkeley Rep School of Theatre via email.
-An Early Bird Discount on all summer camps is available through January 26, 2026, and automatically appears on each camp registration page.
-Current Berkeley Rep season subscribers receive 10% off all programs, and Blue Star families receive 15% off programs, and these discounts cannot be combined or applied retroactively.
-Payment plans are available for camps by email request, and a limited number of partial financial aid scholarships for youth and teen camps are considered in the order received, with applications submitted by March 9 receiving priority consideration; a financial aid application does not guarantee class admission and separate registration is required if a scholarship is approved.
+There is an Early Bird Discount on all summer camps through January 26, 2026, which appears automatically on each camp registration page.
+Current Berkeley Rep season subscribers receive 10% off all programs, and Blue Star families receive 15% off programs; discounts cannot be combined or applied retroactively.
+Payment plans are available, and a limited number of partial financial aid scholarships for youth and teen camps are considered in the order received, with applications submitted by March 9 receiving priority consideration; a financial aid application does not guarantee class admission, and separate registration is required if a scholarship is approved.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.